 Number of registrants: Limited to 24 therapists because there are clinical sessions involving 8 stroke survivors and small groups of 3 therapists.
 The workshop presenters assist teams of therapists to assess and establish a training program for the 8 stroke survivors.

-Pre-reading & homework: will be available from the StrokeEd website.
+Pre-reading & homework: Will be available via the StrokeEd website.
 Therapists are asked to start preparing 4-6 weeks before the event.
-Allow several hours for the homework.
-Pre-reading includes a book chapter and some analysis tasks. .
+Allow several hours for the homework particularly if English is not your primary language.
+Pre-reading includes a book chapter and some analysis tasks.

 Workshop manual including PowerPoint slides and worksheets will be provided in both electronic and hard (printed) copy.

 Registration fee: To be advised

 Contact person for enquiries and registration: Angela Alty (Email: Angela.email@example.com)